Codeforces problem solution in C programming language

 Output standard output

-n participants of the competition were split into m teams in some manner so that each team has at least one participant.
-After the competition each pair of participants from the same team became friends.
+n participants of the competition were split into m teams in some manner so that each team

-Your task is to write a program that will find the minimum and the maximum number of pairs of friends that could have formed by the end of the competition.
+task is to write a program that will find the minimum and the maximum number of

 Input

-The only line of input contains two integers n and m, separated by a single space (1 ≤ m ≤ n ≤ 109) — the number of participants and the number of teams respectively.
+contains two integers n and m, separated by a single space (1 ≤ m ≤ n ≤ 109) — the number of participants and the number

 Output

-The only line of the output should contain two integers kmin and kmax — the minimum possible number of pairs of friends and the maximum possible number of pairs of friends respectively.
+output should contain two integers kmin and kmax — the minimum possible number of pairs

 Examples